downshift-js/downshift/README.md

 > NOTE: The original use case of this component is autocomplete, however the API
 > is powerful and flexible enough to build things like dropdowns as well.

-### The Hooks API
+### The React Hooks API

-In the effort to provide out of the box solutions for each dropdown variation, a set of React Hooks are being added as part of Downshift.
-Each hook will handle a specific dropdown variation and be named accordingly: `useSelect`, `useCombobox`, `useMultipleSelection` etc.

-You can check the progress in the [hooks page][hooks-readme] and contribute!
-If you want to create a custom `select` or `combobox/autocomplete` dropdown, with the possibility of multiple selection, and want it to be functional and accessible, jump directly to the already implemented [useSelect][useselect-readme], [useCombobox][combobox-readme] and [useMultipleSelection][multiple-selection-readme].
-For more examples of how to use the hooks check out our [docsite](https://downshift.netlify.app/)!
+`Downshift` proved to be a versatile component to create not only combobox inputs, but also custom select elements and even multiple selection experiences.
+However, additional code was needed to make these experiences fully accessible, so we decided to create a dedicated React hook for them.
+Each hook handles a specific dropdown variation and aims to make it fully accessible.

+You can check the progress in the [hooks page][hooks-readme].
+The hooks published so far are:

+- [useSelect][useselect-readme] for a custom select dropdown.
+- [useCombobox][combobox-readme] for a combobox/autocomplete input.
+- [useMultipleSelection][multiple-selection-readme] for allowing the selection
+  of multiple items in a select or a combobox.

+For examples on how to use the hooks check out our [docsite][docsite]!

 ### Bundle size concerns

-Adding the hooks into this repo increased the bundle size considerably throughout its existence.
-However, since we create the bundle with `Rollup` and export both `<Downshift>` and the hooks as modules, you should be able to have the library treeshaked (pruned) and given only the code you need.
-Since version `3.4.8` BundlePhobia marked `Downshift` as both `tree-shakeable` and `side-effect free` [here][bundle-phobia-link].
+Adding the hooks into this repo increased the bundle size considerably.
+However, since we create the bundle with `Rollup` and export both `<Downshift>` and the hooks as modules, you should be able to have the library treeshaked (pruned) and receive only the code you need.
+Since version `3.4.8` [BundlePhobia][bundle-phobia-link] marked `Downshift` as both `tree-shakeable` and `side-effect free`.

 ## Table of Contents